douglas-thoms/Coursera/Johns.Hopkins.Data.Science.Specialization/Statistical.Inference/Assignment/Stats.Inf.Assg.2.Report.md

 ## mean in group 0.5   mean in group 2
 ##              7.98             26.14
 ```
- * In all tests, the results were considered all relevant as p-values were less than $\alpha$, except for medium and high doses of Orange Juice.
+ * In all tests, the results were considered all significant as p-values were less than $\alpha$, except for 1 mg/day vs 2 mg/day doses of Orange Juice.
- * The difference between 1 mg/day and 2 mg/day doses of Orange Juice has zero in the confidence interval so we cannot reject the null hypothesis in this case
- * In all other cases we can reject the null hypothesis that dose is statistically unassociated with differences in tooth growth.

 ### Conclusion

-The following assumptions were made about the data:
+Assmptions:

  * Observations are iid variables - independent and identical distributions
  * Data is not paired
  * Data groups variance are not the same

-The following conclusions can be drawn from the hypothesis testing:
+Conclusions:

- * Choice of delivery method is statistically relevant up to 1 mg/day.
+ * Choice of delivery method is statistically significant up to 1 mg/day.
 There is a statistical association between teeth growth difference and delivery method of vitamin C at these doses.
- * Choice of delivery method is irrelevant for teeth growth difference at 2 mg/day.
+ * Choice of delivery method is statistically insignificant for teeth growth difference at 2 mg/day.
 There is no statistical association between teeth growth difference and delivery method of vitamin C at 2 mg/day.
- * Amount of dose is statistically relevant for teeth growth regardless of delivery method in most cases.
+ * Amount of dose is statistically significant for teeth growth regardless of delivery method in most cases.
 There is a statistical association between teeth growth difference and doses.
- * There is no statistical association in teeth growth association and 1 mg/day and 2 mg/day doses of Orange Juice.
+ * There is no statistical association in teeth growth differnece between 1 mg/day vs 2 mg/day doses of Orange Juice.